rudrika08/FED-Frontend/README.md

 ---

-Feel free to reach out for any inquiries or assistance regarding FED Desktop.
+Feel free to reach out for any inquiries or assistance regarding Fed-Frontend.
 Happy coding and entrepreneurship!